Broccoli Egg Muffins

 Instructions

-1. Preheat the oven to 180°C. Lightly grease a 6-cup muffin tin with olive oil spray or a little oil.
+1. Preheat the oven to 180°C and lightly grease a 6-cup muffin tin with olive oil spray or a little oil.

-2. Steam or blanch the broccoli for 2 to 3 minutes until just tender.
-Drain very well and pat dry.
+2. Steam or blanch the broccoli for 2 to 3 minutes until just tender, then drain very well and pat dry.

-3. In a bowl, whisk the eggs.
-Add the chickpea flour and whisk again until smooth.
+3. Whisk the eggs in a bowl, add the chickpea flour and whisk again until smooth.

 4. Stir in the cottage cheese, cheddar, spring onions, parsley, salt and black pepper.